Skip to main content

 • File contents processed by the AI runner

-The agent is supported on Windows via WSL 2 (Windows Subsystem for Linux).
-Install WSL 2, then install Node.js inside the WSL environment and run remoteagent from there.Native Windows support (PowerShell/CMD) is not officially tested or guaranteed.
+The agent binary runs on Windows via WSL 2 (Windows Subsystem for Linux).
+Install WSL 2 and run the installer from within the WSL environment — no Node.js required.Native Windows support (PowerShell/CMD) is not officially tested or guaranteed.
 WSL 2 is the recommended path for Windows users.